saadtazi/SaadTaziGChartBundle/README.md

         <script type="text/javascript">
             // adds the package you need
             google.load("visualization", "1", {packages:["corechart", 'table', 'gauge']});
             // jquery mini-dependency ($() selector).
-If you have it already
-            // included, just remove that line...
-            google.load('jquery', '1.6.0'); //use the latest version
+            // If you have Jquery is already included, just remove that line... google.load('jquery', '1.6.0'); //use the latest version
         </script>
 ```